krzemienski/awesome-from-stars/README.md

 * [lllyasviel/ControlNet](https://github.com/lllyasviel/ControlNet): Let us control diffusion models!
 * [twostraws/ControlRoom](https://github.com/twostraws/ControlRoom): A macOS app to control the Xcode Simulator.
 * [BrianDMG/conv2mp4](https://github.com/BrianDMG/conv2mp4): This Powershell script will recursively search through a user-defined file path and convert all videos of user-specified file types to MP4 with H264 video and AAC audio using ffmpeg.
 The purpose of this script is to reduce transcoding CPU load on a media server like Plex or Emby and increase video compatibility across platforms.
+* [nguyenalison/ConvergeMediaRokuChannel](https://github.com/nguyenalison/ConvergeMediaRokuChannel): Converge Media uses their website and other social media to expand their brand and distribution by delivering content, local news, and entertainment.
+This Roku Channel is a solution to diverging Converge Media to an independent platform.
 * [kreait/convertappicon](https://github.com/kreait/convertappicon): converts a pdf into multiple app icons for iOS and watchOS
 * [zhan3333/converter](https://github.com/zhan3333/converter): 视频转格式 / 下载网络视频 / ffmpeg / golang
 * [rancher/convoy](https://github.com/rancher/convoy): A Docker volume plugin, managing persistent container volumes.